-Well, then, it comes to this; that to all eternity, if I may use the idea, I use it, of course only after the manner of man because of the infirmity of language, and the inability of the mind to comprehend, but for us to understand matters in any other way, but it seems to come to this, it is in my mind, that to all eternity my sins will be going one way, and I going another.
-So that the longer I live in heaven the further they will be from me, and the further I shall be from them.
+Well, then, it comes to this: that to all eternity, if I may use the idea I use it, of course, only after the manner of man, because of the infirmity of language, and the inability of the mind to comprehend, or for us to of language, matters in any other way, but it seems to come to this-it is in my mind, that to all eternity my sins will be going one way, and I going another.
+So that the longer I live in heaven, the further they will be from me, and the further I shall be from them.
 Now you will not of course take this literally.
-I am speaking only to illustrate the blessedness of the man who has this faith in the atonement, in that mercy that that's manifested, "as far as the east is from the west, so far has he removed our transgressions from us."
-Here, then, we get atonement; here we get mercy; here we get infinite distance.
+I am speaking now only to illustrate the blessedness of the man who has this faith in Christ's atonement, in that blessedness of the final was this faith in christ's atonement, in that mercy thus manifested, "As far as the east is from the west, so far has he removed our transgressions from us."
+Here, then, we get atonement;

+here we get mercy; here we get infinite distance.